pixijs/guides/_basics/sprite-sheets.md

 The basic idea of a sprite sheet is to pack a series of images together into a single image, track where each source image ends up, and use that combined image as a shared BaseTexture for the resulting Sprites.

 The first step is to collect the images you want to combine.
-The sprite packer then collects the images, and creates a new combined image like so:
+The sprite packer then collects the images, and creates a new combined image.

-(TODO: Image showing multiple source images, combined into a single image)
+{% comment %}TODO: Image showing multiple source images, combined into a single image{% endcomment %}

 As this image is being created, the tool building it keeps track of the location of the rectangle where each source image is stored.
-It then writes out a JSON file with that information:
+It then writes out a JSON file with that information.

-(TODO: SpriteSheet json goes here)
+{% comment %}TODO: SpriteSheet json goes here{% endcomment %}

 These two files, in combination, can be passed into a SpriteSheet constructor.
 The SpriteSheet object then parses the JSON, and creates a series of Texture objects, one for each source image, setting the source rectangle for each based on the JSON data.
+Each texture uses the same shared BaseTexture as its source.

 ## Doubly Efficient